 Although the position may be remote, you will have plenty of places to receive support and guidance from.
 Each Area Representative reports into a local regional manager who provides guidance and training.
 Additional training and support is also provided from our home office via various online and in-person resources.

 - Area Representatives are independent contractors who receive payment each time they successfully place a foreign exchange student with a volunteer family.
 They also receive payment at key supervision check points throughout a program.
 Many bonus opportunities are also made available throughout the year.

 - Area Representatives who recruit 7 approved volunteer families can also earn a spot on our annual Celebration of Success incentive trip.
 This is an international trip provided by ISE to reward the hard work and dedication shown by our reps throughout the program season.
 Trip locations have included Ireland, Spain, England, Argentina, and many other beautiful international destinations.
 Recruit additional families to earn spots on the trip for family and friends!

 Anyone!
-Whether you are a stay at home mom or currently employed, you can become an Area Representative and make additional income.
+Whether you are a stay at home mom or currently employed, you can succeed and make additional income.